aslater/p4checkout/README.md

 2. Added the "call pathogen#infect()" line to your ~/.vimrc file
 3. Did the git clone of syntastic inside ~/.vim/bundle
 4. Have permissions to access all of these directories.

+### Step 3: Create the p4root.txt file

+Run :help p4checkout-p4root to learn how to create the p4root.txt file required by p4checkout